 The North Shore of Oahu evokes a vision of Hawaii that makes vacationers feel like they’ve embarked on a journey to a tropical country.
 Turtle Bay Resort makes that vision a reality with ocean views from every room, a swimmable beach area with palm trees and all the comforts of a modern resort with a touch of Tom Sawyer-like adventure.

-Turtle Bay Resort, the only full-service resort on the North Shore, completed a massive $52 million renovation in Summer 2016.
-The resort gets rave reviews from families as a place for parents and kids to play and relax, and with 850 acres of spacious grounds, there is room for everyone.
+Turtle Bay Resort is the only full-service resort on the North Shore and gets rave reviews from families as a place for parents and kids to play and relax.
+With 850 acres of spacious grounds, there is room for everyone.

 CB!
 Family Travel Advisors can book accommodations, recommend kid-friendly activities and more.
 Click to send us a request